IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 ### Install Zeppelin

+This section describes how to install Zeppelin on your cluster.
+Zeppelin will get installed onto the mastermanager host of the cluster under the user account defined in the `username` field of the connection.properties file.

 First copy the file `zeppelin_env.sh_template` to `zeppelin_env.sh`.
 Ensure that the value for `ZEPPELIN_PORT` is set a port that is available on the cluster.

 Then copy the file `shiro.ini_template` to `shiro.ini`.